wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points.md

 \end{cases}
 $$

-|a| means in mathematics, the [absolute value](https://en.wikipedia.org/wiki/Absolute_value) of a.
+|a| in mathematics means the [absolute value](https://en.wikipedia.org/wiki/Absolute_value) of a.
 The variables W and H are the width and height of the canvas.

 ![Figure 14: to convert P' from screen space to raster space, we first need to go from screen space (top) to NDC space (middle), then NDC space to raster space (bottom).
 Note that the y-axis of the NDC coordinate system goes up, but that the y-axis of the raster coordinate system goes down.
 This implies that we invert P' y-coordinate when we go from NDC to raster space.](/images/perspective-matrix/canvascoordsys.png?)

 If the coordinates of P are real numbers (floats or doubles in programming), P's coordinates are also real numbers.
 If P's coordinates are within the canvas boundaries, then P' is visible, otherwise, the point is not visible and we can ignore it.
 If P' is visible it should appear as a dot in the image.
 A dot in a digital image is a pixel.
-Note that pixels too are 2D points, only their coordinates are integers, and the coordinate system these coordinates refer to is located in the upper-left corner of the image.
+Note that pixels are also 2D points, only their coordinates are integers, and the coordinate system that these coordinates refer to is located in the upper-left corner of the image.
 Its x-axis points to the right (when the world coordinate system x-axis points to the right), and its y-axis points downwards (Figure 14).
 This coordinate system in computer graphics is called the **raster coordinate system**.
 A pixel in this coordinate system is one unit long in x and y.
-What we need to do, is convert P' coordinates which are defined with respect to the image or screen coordinate system into pixel coordinates (what's the position of P' in the image in terms of pixel coordinates).
+We need to convert P' coordinates, which are defined with respect to the image or screen coordinate system, into pixel coordinates (the position of P' in the image in terms of pixel coordinates).
 This is again, another change of coordinate system; we say that we need to go from **screen space to raster space**.
 How do we do that?

 The first thing we are going to do is to remap P' coordinates in the range [0,1].
 This is mathematically easy.
 Since we know the dimension of the canvas, all we need to do is apply the following formulas: